lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Bed-Density/README.md

 We will use K-means to cluster NYC neighborhoods on their hospital beds per hundred people.

 First we select features for clustering: Population, Intensive Care Bed Per Hundred People and Bed Per Hundred People.
-We then normalize the data since K-Means algorithem requires standarlized dataset to calculate distances.
+We then normalize the data since K-Means algorithm requires standardized dataset to calculate distances.

 Then we use elbow method to find the optimum number of clusters and the output optimum number of k is 4.